luapower/luapower.github.io/building.md

 tagline:  building the C libraries
 ---

-Building is based on mostly one-liner shell scripts that invoke gcc directly (no makefiles).
+## Overview

-Build scripts are provided for each package/platform as `csrc/<package>/build-<platform>.sh`.
+Building is based on one-liner shell scripts that invoke gcc directly (no makefiles).
-C sources are also included so you can start right away.
-Dependencies are listed in the WHAT file `csrc/<package>/WHAT` -- you'll have to build those first (for a fully autmated one-shot build script for all packages, use [luapower-git]).
+Each package/platform has a separate script in its `csrc` dir.

-For compiling Lua/C modules you also need [lua-headers] and, for Windows in particular, `lua51.dll` must be present at the time of building (that would be [luajit], but you can use the Lua binary too, they are ABI-compatible).
+Stripped C sources are also included so you can start right away.
+Dependencies are listed in the `WHAT` file -- download/build them first.

-`CFLAGS` and `CXXFLAGS` env. vars can be used to control gcc and g++ respectively (they're not set to anything by default, but consider at least `-O2`).
+For compiling Lua/C modules you also need [lua-headers] and, for Windows in particular, lua51.dll must be available at the time of building, so you'll need [luajit] too.

 ### On Windows